iamdcj/javascripts/src/types/composite/object/README.md

 ### `typeof` object

-Objects are an unordered collection of members; `property:value` pairs - the properties, are labels which allow for easy reference to the values; which can be any valid type.
+Objects are an unordered collection of members; `property:value` pairs - the properties are labels which allow for easy reference to the values; which can be any valid type.

-The property values are usually pieces of related data, accomponied by functions(methods) which perform a specific task on the related data.
+The property values are usually pieces of related data, accompanied by functions(methods) which perform a specific task on the related data.

 ```
 const Person = {